-And, today we are doing it up BIG with my favorite part of ANY celebration (aside from the food, obviously).
+Hi, friends!
+We are going to continue the Valentine’s Day celebration.
+And, we are doing it up in a *big* way with my favorite part of any celebration – aside from the food, obviously.
+The festive cocktails.

 Cranberry & Pomegranate Margaritas

-This smooth sipper is tart, sour, slightly sweet and completely smooth with distinct notes of heavenly pomegranate, bitter cranberry, citrusy orange and boozy tequila.
+Tart, sour and slightly sweet with distinct notes of heavenly pomegranate, bitter cranberry, citrusy orange and boozy tequila.

 The fresh, crisp taste of this cranberry pomegranate margarita is balanced with a salty, sugary, crystallized rim and provides a symphony of flavors!